Greenville-Spartanburg International Airport Rescue and Firefighting

 DP3 Architects provided local design assistance services for a new replacement Airport Rescue Firefighting (ARFF) Station at the GSP International Airport working with the lead design architect, Leo A Daly.

-The GSP ARFF provides fire protection services, emergency response, hazard mitigation, and evacuation assistance to the flying public on more than five square miles of airport property.
+The GSP ARFF provides fire protection services, emergency response, hazard mitigation, and evacuation assistance to the flying public.
 This facility is essential to airport operations and safety.

 All the features that are necessary for a rescue and firefighting facility are included in the design including 5 drive-through apparatus bays, 10 private dorm rooms, training room, day room/living area, fire administration offices, and support spaces for this land- and air-side emergency department.